-British Airways mark the second cheapest ticket option with the word ‘Lowest’ and highlight it in yellow.
-This is misleading and distracts from the actual lowest price ticket.
-British Airways don’t make clear what they mean by ‘Lowest’ and routinely have lowest priced business class tickets at the top, drawing the eye there first….
-Read more »
+British Airways mark the second cheapest ticket option with the word ‘Lowest’ and highlight it in yellow (refer to the yellow rectangles in the screengrab below).
+This is misleading and distracts from the actual cheapest ticket.
+British Airways don’t make clear what they mean by ‘Lowest’ and routinely have lowest priced business class tickets at… Read more »

 The attention of the user is focused on one thing in order to distract its attention from another.